qlu223/SportsDashboard/doc/codereview.md

 ## In progress:

-- filtering and sorting by certain categories
+- Filtering and sorting dashboard by certain categories
-- visualization page
+- Visualizations page
-- predictions(if we have time)
+- Predictions page (if we have time)

 # How to run:

 see running.md

 # Questions:

+General questions about incorporating React into the project